McGolrick Park

 Monsignor McGolrick Park is located in Greenpoint, Brooklyn, in New York City, between Driggs Avenue to the south, Russell Street to the west, Nassau Avenue to the north, and Monitor Street to the east.

 History

 The land for the park was acquired by the city in 1889 and the park was open by 1891.
 It was originally named Winthrop Park after an assemblyman, Col. Winthrop Jones, who acquired the land for purchase and who happened to be the son of the Parks Commissioner.
 Jones died in 1890, shortly after the park's creation.
 In 1941 the park was renamed for Monsignor Edward J. McGolrick (1857-1938), the longtime pastor of nearby St. Cecilia's Roman Catholic Church.
-Winthrop Jones had had no children, and so left no family in Greenpoint to oppose the renaming of the park he had helped establish.
-The park was used as a setting in the 2018 film, An Interview with God.
+Winthrop Jones had had no children, and so left no family in Greenpoint to oppose the renaming of the park that he had helped to establish.
+The park was used as a setting in the 2018 film An Interview with God.